* Obama gives warning in Virginia shipyard

 An agreement in Congress would halt the cuts, but with days to go before the ax starts to fall the two parties do not agree on what to replace them with.
 There have been hardly any budget talks between the two parties since New Year.

 Republicans seek different, more targeted, spending cuts than entailed in "sequestration," as the automatic cuts are known in Washington budget parlance.
 They complain that Obama is overplaying worries about sequestration to promote long-held plans to close tax loopholes.

 House of Representatives Speaker John Boehner accused Obama of using "our military men and women as a prop in yet another campaign rally to support his tax hikes."

-Boehner, under pressure by conservatives not to cave to Obama's demand for higher taxes, said members of the Democratic-controlled Senate need to "get off their ass" and pass legislation that would blunt the impact of the cuts.
+Boehner, under pressure by conservatives not to cave to Obama's demand for higher taxes, said the Democratic-controlled Senate needs to "get off their ass" and pass legislation that would blunt the impact of the cuts.

 In the Senate, Republicans struggled to come up with a unified plan for replacing the cuts, with Senate Republican leader Mitch McConnell saying lawmakers should simply pass a law giving the president flexibility on how the reductions would be carried out.
 Obama rejected that idea.

 In a sign of how far they are from halting sequestration, congressional Republicans and the White House have been trying to blame each other for the cuts, which both Democrats and Republicans agreed to in a 2011 plan to fix an earlier budget crisis.